DriftRec: Adapting diffusion models to blind JPEG restoration: Introduction

 Diffusion models have taken the world of machine learning by storm due to their unprecedented ability to generate high-fidelity images~\cite{dhariwal2021diffusion,ramesh2022hierarchical,rombach2022high} and audio~\cite{kong2021diffwave,richter2022journal,huang2022fastdiff}, their relatively easy training, and their great flexibility to effectively condition on a variety of user inputs~\cite{rombach2022high,sheffer2022hear,ramesh2022hierarchical}.
 Previous works on diffusion models have largely concentrated on unconditional and conditional image generation.
 Recently, Bansal et al. \cite{bansal2022cold} and Daras et al. \cite{daras2023soft} have proposed to extend and improve the forward and reverse processes of diffusion models by employing known deterministic corruptions.
 However, they have only evaluated their ideas for unconditional generation tasks, rather than for faithfully inverting corruptions to restore plausible original images.
 Here, we pursue a different route with our method \emph{DriftRec}, and explicitly modify and train task-adapted diffusion models to restore natural-looking images from JPEG-compressed ones.

 In contrast to other works~\cite{bansal2022cold,daras2023soft,kawar2022denoising}, which make at least one of the following assumptions, DriftRec does not require the underlying corruption operator to be known, linear, nor from a continuous family of operators.
 Instead, it requires only a dataset of (clean image, corrupted image) pairs, as in classic supervised training.
 DriftRec utilizes an alternative way of combining a deterministic corruption with the usual Gaussian noise used in diffusion models, within the formalism based on \acp{sde} introduced by Song et al.~\cite{song2021sde}.
-In this work, we focus on blind JPEG restoration, based upon the realisation that JPEG compression is a corruption with a nonlinear and nondifferentiable forward operator that may be fully unknown to the restoration procedure at inference time in many practical settings.
-We propose a modification of the forward \ac{sde} of diffusion models to adapt them to image restoration tasks, building upon our previous work in the speech processing literature \cite{welker2022speech,richter2022journal} and extending our previous workshop contribution~\cite{welker2022blind} with an additional dataset, other proposed forward \acp{sde}, and substantially more experiments.
+In this work, we focus on blind JPEG restoration, based upon the observation that JPEG compression is a corruption with a nonlinear and nondifferentiable forward operator that may be unknown to the restoration method at inference time in many practical settings.
+We propose a modification of the forward \ac{sde} of diffusion models to adapt them to image restoration, building upon our previous work in the speech processing literature \cite{welker2022speech,richter2022journal} and extending our previous workshop contribution~\cite{welker2022blind} with additional datasets, other forward \acp{sde}, and substantially more experiments.
+Our code is available at \url{https://github.com/sp-uhh/driftrec}.